 Black Country Impact is about helping young adults break down the barriers that may be holding them back from finding work, improving their skills or gaining qualifications.

-Black Country Impact involves Sandwell, Dudley, Walsall and City of Wolverhampton Councils and Black Country Talent Match, a project led by Wolverhampton Voluntary Sector Council and funded through the Big Lottery Fund.
+Black Country Impact involves Sandwell, Dudley, Walsall and City of Wolverhampton Councils and Black Country Talent Match, a project led by Wolverhampton Voluntary Sector Council and funded through the National Lottery Community Fund.

-The money for the project has come from the European Social Fund (£17million), from the government's Youth Employment Initiative (£17million) plus potential match funding of up to £8million from the Big Lottery Fund and other partners.
+The money for the project has come from the European Social Fund (£17million), from the government's Youth Employment Initiative (£17million) plus potential match funding of up to £8million from the National Lottery Community Fund and other partners.

 The Managing Authority for this project is the Department of Work and Pensions.